biancamika/digital-garden/content/notes/3. Permanent Notes/The antidote to the ego is awareness.md

 ---
-title: The antidote to the ego is awareness
+title: "The antidote to the ego is awareness"
 ---
 ## Reference
 - **Source:** [[Patricia Mou]]; [[Wellness Wisdom - Newsletter]]